GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 The current fishing events table was implemented in the 20201001 pipe as a proto table (`world-fishing-827.pipe_production_v20201001.proto_events_fishing`).
 The proto_events_fishing is currently visualized in the GFW public map.

-In the previous version, fishing events were more simply defined.
-Events were created if consecutive AIS points were considered ‘fishing’ by the neural net, and fishing events were grouped if they were only separated in time by a short duration (e.g., 10 minutes).
-There were no restrictions to remove likely noise nor to separate events made of AIS positions in different seg_id's.

 ## Key Tables

 Current version